robotframework/SeleniumLibrary/INSTALL.rst

 Robot Framework and the `Selenium Python Bindings`_.
 The Selenium Python Bindings are the most restrictive, and as of now require Python 2.6 or Python 2.7.

-Selenium2Library depends on a handful of other Python libraries, including of course Robot Framework and Selenium.
+Selenium2Library depends on a few other Python libraries, including of course Robot Framework and Selenium.
 All dependencies are declared in setup.py.
-If you use pip or easy_install to install this library, these dependencies will be installed for you.
+If you use pip or easy_install to install this library, the dependencies will be installed for you (this is recommended).

 Installing from PyPI (recommended)